JetBrains/resharper-devguide/Platform/Shell/Icons/ConsumingIcons.md

 ## Using compiled icons

 The most common icon type is the compiled icon, which is compiled as a resource and embedded in an assembly.
 Compiled icons are identified with an instance of the `CompiledIconId` type.
-Typically, this icon ID instances are automatically generated, and can be found as the `Id` static property of a class named after the icon, itself implemented as a nested class named after the icon group.
+Typically, these icon ID instances are automatically generated, and can be found as the `Id` static property of a class named after the icon, itself implemented as a nested class named after the icon group.

 For example, you can get the icon ID for the To Do Explorer option page using: